stimms/Blog/blog/source/_posts/c-contracts.md

 As it turns out finding information on code contracts for C# is really difficult.
 There have been a couple of efforts over the years to bring code contracts into the .net world.
 The latest and, seemingly, most successful is as part of the PEX project.
 There was a burst of videos and activity on that project in 2010 but since then activity seem to have fallen off rather dramatically.
 Most everything in the code contracts works but it is somewhat flaky on visual studio 2012.

 To get started you need to install two visual studio extensions: Code Contracts Tools and Code Contracts Editor Extensions VS2012.
 You can also install the code digger which displays a table of inputs which are checked for your methods.
 It is useful but is crippleware compared to how it is shown to work in videos like this [one](http://channel9.msdn.com/Blogs/martinesmann/Code-Contracts-and-Pex-Power-Charge-Your-Assertions-and-Unit-Tests).
 The tool use to have the ability to generate unit tests but as I understand it this functionality is limited to Visual Studio Ultimate.
 I'm not fabricated from money so I don't have that.
-Boo. (well not â€œBooâ€ for not being made from money rather â€œBooâ€ for the restriction.
+Boo. (well not "Boo" for not being made from money rather "Boo" for the restriction.
 I'm glad I'm not made from money.
 Money is filthy)

 <div class="wp-caption aligncenter" id="attachment_2961" style="width: 760px">[![Code contract extensions](http://stimms.files.wordpress.com/2013/08/contracts1.jpg?w=750)](http://stimms.files.wordpress.com/2013/08/contracts1.jpg)Code contract extensions